sean-smith/scale-out-computing-on-aws/docs/tutorials/create-your-own-queue.md

 ### Queue with AlwaysOn instances

 !!!danger "Important"
-    - SOCA automatically created one AlwaysOn queue for you called "alwayson" during the first installation <br>
+    - Scale-Out Computing on AWS automatically created one AlwaysOn queue for you called "alwayson" during the first installation <br>
     - In this mode, instances will never be stopped programmatically.
 You are responsible to terminate the capacity manually by deleting the associated CloudFormation stack

 #### Create the queue